-Over the past two years, we have seen remarkable progress in the ongoing reformation of our health care system.
+Over the last several years, we have seen remarkable progress in the ongoing reformation of our health care system.
 Vermont has been moving in a solid and straightforward direction in the reform of how we deliver health care to the whole of our population for the past twenty years.
 We have recently grown our Blueprint for Health, which allows for a more holistic provision of care within the confines of our present insurance-driven system.
-Across the state, smaller medical centers are returning to the practices of the past — the kind of care we think of when we think of the old rural family doctors — more home visits, better nutritional care, better hospice care, a stated policy to keep people in their homes as long as possible, better office visits and, as importantly, the means to pay for it through pay schedules that encourage providers to prevent illness rather than react to it under an emergency basis.
+Across the state, smaller medical centers and new, innovative programs are returning to the practices of the past — the kind of care we think of when we think of the old rural family doctors — more home visits, better nutritional care, better hospice care, a stated policy to keep people in their homes as long as possible, better office visits and, as importantly, the means to pay for it through pay schedules that encourage providers to prevent illness rather than react to it under an emergency basis.

 I strongly support our efforts to make universal coverage happen in Vermont.
 If it can happen anywhere in a way that is honest and efficient, it is here.
 I am proud of the efforts made so far, and I know full well that we have many miles to go before we get there.
 I approach this endeavor with my eyes wide open, and as I have said publicly again and again, if we cannot figure out a way to provide excellent services better than we do now for a lesser cost, we cannot change the system we are working with now.
 I believe we can, and I believe we will have a difficult time convincing customers, clients, patients, providers and payers that it is the right way to go.
 But our hard work will either make it happen, or it will show that it can’t, and no one should regret that or feel bad for trying.